-PRO: Accepting checks and money orders are traditional methods of collecting rent.
+Accepting checks and money orders are traditional methods of collecting rent.
 Both offer physical documentation of payments.
-Money orders are more secure than checks, in that they cannot bounce.
+In addition, money orders are more secure than checks in that they cannot bounce.
 However, these two methods have some serious drawbacks.
 A tenant can write a check that will bounce, and money orders require more steps for renters to obtain them.

 Bank Deposit Slip